The 2018-19 Dance in Process Residency application is now open.

 Resident Artists are required to participate in an assessment of the DiP experience and its impact at the end of the residency and one year later.

 Resident Artists will be asked to rank your preferred residency period as part of this application.
-Gibney Dance will make every effort to honor your selected residency time frame but can’t guarantee that you will receive your first choice.
+Gibney staff will make every effort to honor your selected residency time frame but can’t guarantee that you will receive your first choice.

-There is no required public-facing component of the DiP residency, though we encourage Resident Artists to be involved with the Gibney Dance community throughout their Residency Year in whatever capacity they feel most comfortable with.
+There is no required public-facing component of the DiP residency, though we encourage Resident Artists to be involved with the Gibney community throughout their Residency Year in whatever capacity they feel most comfortable with.
 This can be designed in partnership with Gibney staff.

 Who Can I Talk To If I Have Questions?